This article is aimed at people who are engaged in Change Management but do not yet use Release Records.

 - how to roll it back, if necessary.

-By IT environment I simply mean the IT infrastructure into which the release is made - such as your Development Environment, Test or Production Environments.
+By IT environment I simply mean the IT infrastructure into which the release is made - such as your Development Environment, Test or Production Environments (see our 'About IT environments' post for more information).

 Each Release Record documents the progress of the Release through your different Environments and they are concerned with the technicalities of the actual deployment step, recording the exact date and time that this is planned to be made.